 What causes growth retardation?
 24 possible conditions

-Children with IUGR are much smaller than other children of the same gestational age.
-The term is also used for full-term babies who weigh less than 5 lbs., 8 oz. at birth.
+Fetuses with IUGR are much smaller than other fetuses of the same gestational age.
+The term is also used for full-term babies who weigh less than 5 pounds, 8 ounces at birth.

-You may not notice any signs that your baby has growth retardation.
-Most women are unaware of the condition until they are told during an ultrasound.
-Some do not find out until after giving birth.
+You may not notice any signs that your fetus has growth retardation.
+Most women are unaware of the condition until they’re told about it during an ultrasound.
+Some don’t find out until after giving birth.

 Children born with IUGR are at higher risk of several complications, including: